-The standard Roku remote uses an infrared beam to send signals to the device.
-If the above steps didn’t work, try the following steps:
+Since the standard Roku remote uses an infrared beam to send signals to the device, try the following steps:

 - Check your line of sight from the remote to the box.
 Infrared signals require an unobstructed line of sight to function.

-- Place the Roku remote directly in front of the box and press a button.
+- Place the Roku remote directly in front of the box, then press a button.
 If the batteries are low but not empty, the strength of the beam may be enough to reach the device.
 Change the batteries if it works.

 - Try using the mobile app to see if the remote is not working.

 You have a faulty remote if the box does not see the remote signal and the mobile app works.
-If you can borrow a remote for the time being, go ahead, but it would be best to replace it ASAP.
+If you can borrow a remote for now, go ahead, but it would be best to replace it ASAP.

-If the box sees the signal and flashes the status light, it has an issue.
-If this is the case, I would suggest a factory reset of the Roku device.
-This process is a last resort, but if you’re sure the remote works and the box doesn’t respond, it may be your only option.
+If you see the Roku device flashing when you press a button on the remote, the remote is not the problem.
+If this is the case, try a factory reset of the Roku device.
+This process is a last resort, but if you’re sure the remote works and the box isn’t responding, it may be your only option.
 This scenario is especially true if the device doesn’t respond to the mobile app.

 Techniques for Enhanced Roku Remotes

-The Enhanced Roku remote uses Wi-Fi instead of infrared, so it needs some extra steps for troubleshooting.
-Try the following steps:
+Since the enhanced Roku remote uses Wi-Fi instead of infrared, it needs some extra steps for troubleshooting.
+Try the following:

-- Re-pair the remote by removing the batteries, turning off the Roku, leaving it a second or two, and then powering on the Roku again.
+- Pair the remote again by removing the batteries, turning off the Roku, leaving it a second or two, and then powering the Roku on again.
 Once the Home screen appears, replace the batteries in the remote.
 Press and hold the “Pairing” button underneath the remote or in the battery compartment until you see the “pairing light” flash.
-Wait 30 seconds or so for everything to sync up and then retest.
+Wait for 30 seconds or so for everything to sync up, then retest.

-- Re-pair the device with the mobile app.
+- Pair the device again with the mobile app.
 Occasionally, the Enhanced Roku remote will drop the pairing and stop working.
 If this happens, use the “Roku Controller App” and access the “Roku Settings” menu.
-Select to pair a new remote and repeat the re-pairing process above.
+Select to pair a new remote and repeat the pairing process above.
 This action releases the box to work with the remote again.

-If the box responds to the Roku Controller App and not the Enhanced Roku remote, and you have performed the troubleshooting steps in this guide, you may need a new remote.
+If the box responds to the Roku Controller App (not the Enhanced Roku remote), and you have performed the troubleshooting steps in this guide, you may need a new remote.
 Retry the steps several times to ensure that the remote is the problem.
 If you have a buddy with a Roku, try swapping remotes temporarily to test functionality.

-Here are some additional tips to remedy your Roku remote problem in a pinch.
+Here are additional tips to remedy your Roku remote problem in a pinch.

 - Perform a power drain on your Roku remote.
 Remove the batteries, press and hold any button on the remote for 10-30 seconds, and then reinsert the batteries and test the remote.
 Sometimes a short can occur in electronics from aberrant charge buildup in components.

 As you can see, the techniques for troubleshooting and fixing a Roku remote are pretty standard for all remotes, except for using the Roku app or device menu.
-You start with checking for faulty batteries or signal obstruction between the remote’s IR transmitter and the TV’s receiver and go from there.
+You start with checking for faulty batteries or a signal obstruction between the remote’s IR transmitter and the Roku’s receiver then you go from there.